ppipada/flexigpt-app/docs/requirements/prompt_templates.md

 - Offline-first storage: flat-file JSON + optional SQLite-FTS.
 - Concurrency: Duplicate writes across processes must be handled with file-locks so that the uniqueness guarantee is global.
+- BuiltIns should be served via normal APIs only.

 ## Open Questions / Future Work